 How Asthma-Friendly Is Your Child-Care Setting?

-The Checklist is a seven-item list in a scorecard format that can be used by parents, teachers, and school nurses to help pinpoint specific areas that may cause problems for children with asthma.
-It is available in English and Spanish.
-It is accompanied by an extensive list of organizations that can serve as useful resources to child-care staff to make asthma-friendly changes in the school.
+The Checklist is a seven-item list in a scorecard format that can be used by parents and child-care providers to help pinpoint specific areas that may cause problems for children with asthma.
+It is accompanied by an extensive list of organizations that can serve as useful resources to child-care staff to make asthma-friendly changes in their environment.